Healthy Weight Gain Tips for the Underweight or Skinny Child

 5. Stick to a Meal and Snack Schedule

-Plan meals and snacks to occur on a consistent basis, as it can help support the cycle of hunger and promote adequate nutrient intake.
+Plan meals and snacks to occur on a consistent basis, as this can help support the cycle of hunger and promote adequate nutrient intake.
 Aim to offer meals and snacks every 3-4 hours and maintain this regular routine.
 And of course, offer balanced meals.

+Encourage your child to stay physically active.
+While this may seem counter-intuitive, it helps build appetite.
 Daily activity is part of a healthy lifestyle.
 Exercise helps build and sustain the appetite cycle, causing hunger, which leads to eating.

 7. Don’t Plead, Beg, or Threaten Your Child to Eat